 Fred Neill was a long term employee and former tester whose encyclopaedic knowledge enabled him to compile the invaluable instruction books.

 He was also the author of the much respected 'Practical Guide' books about the various model ranges of AMC motorcycles.

 John Hudson was another uniquely dedicated employee who had moved down from Bracebridge Street when Norton production was relocated to Plumstead.

-He was not only conversant with just about every component used on Norton machines but would to anything to solve a customer's problem.
+He was not only conversant with just about every component used on Norton machines but would do anything to solve a customer's problem.
 This would often involve riding hundreds of miles in all weathers at great personal discomfort and sacrifice to carry out a replacement or repair at the customer's home.

-John was also unbelievably helpful to the AMC drawing office staff who had the task of assimilating many of the Norton parts the AMC system and into the various Matchless-framed/Norton-engined hybrid machines that were subsequently developed.
+John was also unbelievably helpful to the AMC drawing office staff who had the task of assimilating many of the Norton parts into the AMC system and then into the various Matchless-framed/Norton-engined hybrid machines that were subsequently developed.

 |John Hudson||Assistant Manager (ex.
 Norton)|